 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rule 13a-15(f).
-Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting and concluded that our disclosure controls and procedures were ineffective in timely alerting them to the material information involving transactions occurring in the normal course of business relating to us required to be included in the reports we file or submit under the Securities Exchange Act of 1934.
-We concluded that we have a material weakness related to the administration and proper accounting for certain types of contracts and agreements.
+Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting and concluded that our disclosure controls and procedures were effective in timely alerting them to the material information involving transactions occurring in the normal course of business relating to us required to be included in the reports we file or submit under the Securities Exchange Act of 1934, as amended.
+We did, however, conclude that as of March 31, 2004, we had a material weakness related to the administration and proper accounting for certain types of contracts and agreements.

 A material weakness is a control deficiency, or combination of control deficiencies, that results in more than a remote likelihood that a material misstatement of the annual or interim financial statements will not be prevented or detected.
 The material weakness described above resulted in improper accounting treatment for the Iteris Subsidiary's Deferred Compensation Savings Plan.
-The material weakness resulted in the restatement of our audited consolidated financial statements for the year ended March 31, 2004, with respect to deferred compensation expense and compensation saving plan liabilities.
+The material weakness resulted in the restatement of our audited consolidated financial statements for the year ended March 31, 2004, with respect to deferred compensation expense and compensation savings plan liabilities.

-Management has responded to the above identified material weakness by performing additional accounting, financial analysis and managerial review of procedures in order to ensure that the financial information contained in our Quarterly Report on Form 10-Q is reliable.
-Additionally, management is evaluating the controls surrounding the identified material weakness to determine what modifications are necessary to strengthen our internal controls.
+Management has responded to the above identified material weakness by performing additional accounting, financial analysis and managerial review of procedures in order to ensure that the financial information contained in our quarterly report on Form 10-Q is reliable.
+In January 2005, we hired a controller to supplement our accounting and finance department and have held regular disclosure committee meetings to improve communication regarding the Company's operations including contract administration.
 Except as set forth above, during the most recent completed fiscal quarter covered by this report, there has been no change in our internal controls over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Securities Exchange Act of 1934) that has materially affected, or is reasonably likely to materially affect, our internal controls over financial reporting.